Compulsed/serverless-aurora-graphql-starter/README.md

 * Direnv
 * Postgres client

-# Should add more information about
+## Should add more information about
 - Configuring Oprah for secrets
+- Stack layout and deployment ordering

 ### Challenges: